AnanjanRaghavKhajuria/BetterYouTube/README.md

 It shows you the remaining time of the video you're watching while taking the playback speed also into consideration.

 ![Screenshot 2024-06-18 004507](https://github.com/AnanjanRaghavKhajuria/BetterYouTube/assets/116965579/b48f177c-3aec-4731-b8c3-7c240702982e)

+As shown in this image, the video is playing at 3x so the remaining time in 3x is 04:54.

 ## Installation